EyasuTeshome/shifttracker/job-search/JSR-intro-to-the-module-v3.md

     - You will revise your resume and your cover letter to ensure they tell a personalized story.
     - You will revamp your portfolio and include all your projects.
 - A step-by-step walkthrough to submit a job application.
 We will guide you all the way, from finding a job posting to submitting the job application.
-- In the third and last week of the module, you will schedule and attend an "Industry Professional Mock Interview" where a software developer will interview you, presenting you questions and coding challenges that are similar to those you will face in real interviews.
+- In the third and last week of the module, you will schedule and attend an "Industry Professional Mock Interview" where a software developer will ask you to answer behavioral and technical questions, and solve a coding challenges.
+It will be a similar experience as a real job interview.

 ### Do you need to keep coding while you refine your application materials?